NCBI-Hackathons/RNA-Seq-in-the-Cloud/README.md

-# RNA-Seq-in-the-Cloud
+# RNAMunger: A Toolset for Public RNA-seq Data Analysis

 ## Please cite our work -- (citation)

-## An Indexing System for All Public RNAseq Data.
-An Attached User Interface!

 ### Please Scroll down for TOC